Who are we?

 The team also provides rapid intervention and consultation during medical visits in Care2Prevent’s HIV clinics.
 Patients receiving medical care through Care2Prevent will come to know our team as we stop in your exam room to find ways to improve your everyday functioning, more effectively manage your HIV or PrEP care, and grow our shared understanding of the connections between your physical and mental health.

 Care2Prevent’s Behavioral Health team now offers limited slots for psychiatric care for our clients.
 Psychiatry appointments can be used to evaluate your mental health from a diagnostic perspective, prescribe medicine to support your mental health or re-evaluate the medicines you have been taking if they do not seem to be working.
-This service is reserved for Care2Prevent clients and for clients who do not already have psychiatry services elsewhere.
+This service is reserved for Care2Prevent clients living with HIV and for clients who do not already have psychiatry services elsewhere.

 Our team is specifically trained and prioritizes the affirmation and honoring of your various identities, expressions of gender and personhood, and HIV status.
 We center the lived experiences of youth and adults of color and recognize you as an expert in your own life.
 We feel thankful and humbled to enter into the sacred journey of healing with you.